-What is Social Compliance and What is an SA8000 Audit?
+What is a Social Compliance Audit?

 #1 Child Labor

 The auditor verifies that all workers are above the age of 16 or the legal working age in the area.
 They assess the company’s hiring practices, such as identity verification, to ensure no underage workers are mistakenly hired.
 They also verify that working conditions for employees under 18 are suitable and in accordance with local laws.

 The auditor looks for evidence that the company never holds documents like ID cards or passports, with workers unable to retrieve them.
 They check to verify that the facility does not withhold wages, allows freedom of movement, and is free from prisoner employment.

 The auditor looks for documentation of compliance with building safety requirements.
 They verify whether the facility has non-expired fire safety documentation, is operating in a building that matches its intended purpose, and has documentation of safety inspections for the building and machines.

 The auditor verifies that the employer respects all personnel’s right to bargain collectively or, where collective bargaining is restricted, have access to alternate means.
 They look for evidence that employees can meet with management to air grievances.

 The auditor reviews employer practices related to hiring, compensation, access to training, promotion, termination, or retirement.
 They look for evidence that employees are receiving equal pay for equal work when considering their experience and seniority.